|Application deadline:||as early as possible|

 The dissertation plays a key role in deepening understanding, in developing research and literature review skills, and in applying knowledge and skills gained in the programme to plan, execute, and evaluate a significant investigation into a current problem area related to the design of multimedia artefacts.

-A UK first or second class Honours degree or equivalent internationally recognised qualification usually in Multimedia Technology or a related subject.
-Students from Film TV and Media Studies that show promise of technical aptitude and students from Information Technology that show design aptitude will also be considered.
-Other qualifications and relevant experience will be assessed on an individual basis.
+A UK first or second class Honours degree or equivalent internationally recognised qualification in Multimedia Technology or a related subject.
+Students from Film TV; Art & Design; Communication or Media Studies that show promise of technical aptitude and students from Engineering, Science including Social and Computer sciences and Information Technology that show design aptitude will also be considered.

 | CAE score: (read more) |